hackclub/hackclub/workshops/drum_pad/README.md

 # CSS:

-We will style our drum pad with CSS, which will make our drum pad look visually appealing.
+Now let's write some CSS styles for our drum pad to make it look visually appealing!

 Let's navigate to our `style.css` file and add the following code: